danielbodnar/awesome-stars/README.md

 ## vim

+- [fanglingsu/vimb](https://github.com/fanglingsu/vimb) - Vimb - the vim like browser is a webkit based web browser that behaves like the vimperator plugin for the firefox and usage paradigms from the great editor vim.
+The goal of vimb is to build a complete
+- [qutebrowser/qutebrowser](https://github.com/qutebrowser/qutebrowser) - A keyboard-driven, vim-like browser based on Python and Qt.
+- [atlas-engineer/nyxt](https://github.com/atlas-engineer/nyxt) - Nyxt - the hacker's browser.
 - [mhinz/vim-galore](https://github.com/mhinz/vim-galore) - :mortar_board: All things Vim!
 - [vim-ctrlspace/vim-ctrlspace](https://github.com/vim-ctrlspace/vim-ctrlspace) - Vim Space Controller
 - [ifooth/devcontainer](https://github.com/ifooth/devcontainer) - Full stack remote development environment